-D. Discuss and take appropriate action concerning a qualitative review of the City of Jersey Village's current Code of Ordinances pertaining to the commercial districts to identify potential code amendments required to ensure that City codes and regulations are in line with the goals and objectives established by the Jersey Village Comprehensive Plan and, if appropriate, prepare for presentation to Council on April 17, 2023, a Preliminary Report in connection with any suggested amendments.
+D. Discuss and take appropriate action concerning a qualitative review of the City of Jersey Village's current Code of Ordinances pertaining to the commercial districts to identify potential code amendments required to ensure that City codes and regulations are in line with the goals and objectives established by the Jersey Village Comprehensive Plan.